publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch51/m__us_usc_t7_s2031.md

     (a) __In general__

-        (1) Subject to paragraph (2), upon written application of the State of Minnesota that complies with this section and sections 6 to 11, 13, 130, and 132 of article 5 of 282 of the 1989 Laws of Minnesota, and after approval of such application by the Secretary in accordance with subsections (b) and (d) of this section, the State may implement a family investment demonstration project (hereinafter in this section referred to as the “Project”) in parts of the State to determine whether the Project more effectively helps families to become self-supporting and enhances their ability to care for their children than do the supplemental nutrition assistance program and programs under parts A and F  <sup>\[1\]</sup>  <sup><sup> 1 See References in Text note below. </sup></sup>  of title IV of the Social Security Act \[[42 U.S.C.
+        (1) Subject to paragraph (2), upon written application of the State of Minnesota that complies with this section and sections 6 to 11, 13, 130, and 132 of article 5 of 282 of the 1989 Laws of Minnesota, and after approval of such application by the Secretary in accordance with subsections (b) and (d), the State may implement a family investment demonstration project (hereinafter in this section referred to as the “Project”) in parts of the State to determine whether the Project more effectively helps families to become self-supporting and enhances their ability to care for their children than do the supplemental nutrition assistance program and programs under parts A and F  <sup>\[1\]</sup>  <sup><sup> 1 See References in Text note below. </sup></sup>  of title IV of the Social Security Act \[[42 U.S.C.
 601][/us/usc/t42/s601] et seq.\].
 The State may provide cash payments under the Project, subject to paragraph (2), that replace assistance otherwise available under the supplemental nutrition assistance program and under part A of title IV of the Social Security Act.

         (2) The Project may be implemented only in accordance with this section and only if the Secretary of Health and Human Services approves an application submitted by the State permitting the State to include in the Project families who are eligible to receive benefits under part A of title IV of the Social Security Act.

     (b) __Required terms and conditions of Project__

-    The application submitted by the State under subsection (a) of this section shall provide an assurance that the Project shall satisfy all of the following requirements:
+    The application submitted by the State under subsection (a) shall provide an assurance that the Project shall satisfy all of the following requirements:

         (1) Only families may be eligible to receive assistance and services through the Project.